Gift Guide: 14 gifts for the gamer in your life – TechCrunch

 PC + PS4

-If dropping $300 on a headset seems a bit too much, the SteelSeries Arctis 7 will get the job done at under half the price.
+If dropping $300 on a headset seems a bit too much, the SteelSeries Arctis 7 will get the job done at less than half the price.
 It offers Lossless 2.4GHz wireless audio (low latency) and a fantastic Clearcast bidirectional mic.
 SteelSeries says it has up to 24 hours of battery life, though I’ll admit that I’d never have the stamina to test that.

 Price: $110 on Amazon